raquelima/YouLoad/README.md

 ## Installation

-To install YouLoad you need to clone out GitHub repository.
+To install YouLoad you need to clone the GitHub repository.
 (https://github.com/raquelima/M152)

 Command: